 Frequently Asked Questions

 We have general information on each of our diploma programs on the Trillium College web page.
-We also have Career Coaches at each of our campus locations who will be able to discuss all of the programs Trillium College has to offer.
+We also have Career Coaches at each of our training locations who will be able to discuss all of the programs Trillium College has to offer.

 A career school is a great idea but how will I afford it?

 Our Student Financial Planners can provide you with all the information you need regarding financing.
 You may be eligible for OSAP and even the Government’s career initiatives – the Better Jobs Ontario Program.

 I have family commitments, how will I do it all?

 Most classes at Trillium College run from Monday through Thursday for only five hours a day.
 Classes are also taught in a modular format which means there is only one topic covered at a time.
 Students will not get overwhelmed with numerous topics.
 Call us for more details on our diploma class structure.